Understand Human Learning Systems

 - 29 service redesigns

-Human Learning Systems workshop course and resources
+Human Learning Systems workshops, examples and resources

 Other locality based work from the report 'Saving money by doing the right thing', are good examples.
-The Liberated Services report by Demos brings some of this together in a coherent whole. |
+The Liberated Services report by Demos brings some of this together in a coherent whole.